 You won the order, fulfilled the contract and sent your invoice.
 Now it’s time for them to pay you they appear to have fallen off the face of the earth.
 Your calls are never returned, your emails ignored…..you may have heard that the business is ‘struggling’ .
 You fear the worst, but what can you do to find out what is going on?

-In this article we explain a number of resources and techniques to uncover whether that business is just avoiding your calls or has shut its doors for ever.
+Perhaps it's time to hand the debt over to a debt collection agency to collect?
+If you're determined to press on yourself, then in this article we'll explain a number of resources and techniques to uncover whether that business is just avoiding your calls or has shut its doors for ever.

 Use our free online Company Check to find out whether a company has gone bust.
 This time-saving web tool will help you quickly and simply find out the trading status of a company.

 Your first step should be our patented Online Company Check Tool (see box above).
 Simply type in the name of the company you're interested in, select from the list and it will interrogate online resources at Companies House and the London Gazette to bring all of the relevant information together into one place for you.

 All Limited Companies or Limited Liability Partnerships have to register their details at Companies House.
 This organisation is responsible for maintaining a register of all active companies, as well as registering the information companies are legally required to supply, such as annual returns and annual accounts.
 Companies House then makes this information available to the public.

 You can get basic company details, check the company’s current trading status, for example live or dissolved and even find out any insolvency history such as details of the Administrator Remember though it takes several weeks to get the information on the Register at Companies House so it's not always up to date.